Jenna Goode - Founder

 Juli began her Pilates training in 2003 and completed a comprehensive 700-hour certification in 2005.
 She holds additional certifications in Above Barre, TRX and Trigger Point Therapy.
 Juli was drawn to Pilates because of its focus on alignment, breath and spinal health.
 Pilates became the perfect addition to Juli's active lifestyle of running and the daily demands of raising three boys.
 She believes that Pilates is the perfect foundation for any health and fitness regimen.
 Juli has worked with all ages and backgrounds and teaches a fun class with an emphasis on form and functional movement.

-Megan is a professional ballet dancer and teacher who discovered the benefits of Pilates early in her dancing career.
-She has been practicing Pilates for over ten years and dancing for over twenty years.
+Megan was a professional ballet dancer and teacher who discovered the benefits of Pilates early in her dancing career.
+She has been practicing Pilates for over a decade and dancing for over twenty years.
 She earned her BFA in Dance from the University of Oklahoma.
 Megan completed her Mat Certification with the Physical Mind Institute in 2010.
 She later completed her Balanced Body Reformer Teacher Training with Balanced Body Nashville and completed her comprehensive Pilates teacher training with Core Collective Broad.
+In 2020, she took the NCPT exam and became a Nationally Certified Pilates Teacher.
 She fell in love with Pilates because of its similarities to dance in the way it lengthens and strengthens the body while maintaining healthy alignment.

 Maggie has practiced Pilates since 2006 - throughout 3 pregnancies, through multiple injuries and in great health.
 She loves how it can be tailored to fit wherever you are and can return you to health and balance.
 Maggie has taught fitness classes for many years and she loves that Pilates doesn't get easier, but that the work continues to challenge the body as it gets stronger.